Nicola Sturgeon accused of breaching the ministerial code over McColl meeting as ministers bring in financial advisers

-It comes as ministers confirmed they have brought in consultancy giants Teneo to interrogate the shipyard’s latest demand for more taxpayer cash.
+It comes as ministers confirmed they had brought in consultancy giants Teneo to interrogate the shipyard’s latest demand for more taxpayer cash.

-The two ferries being built at the shipyard, the Glen Sannox and hull 802, are more than six years late and likely to cost more than £300m.
-However, the government has yet to agree to the latest request for additional funding at the shipyard from chief executive David Tydeman.
+The two ferries being built at the shipyard, the Glen Sannox and hull 802, are more than six years late and likely to cost more than £300 million.
+However, the Scottish Government has yet to agree to the latest request for additional funding at the shipyard from chief executive David Tydeman.

-In September, he requested an additional £80m from the government, an increase which would bring the total cost to the taxpayer since nationalisation up to £202.6m.
+In September, he requested an additional £80m from the Government – an increase that would bring the total cost to the taxpayer since nationalisation up to £202.6m.

-Ahead of the budget, due to be set out in a fortnight, ministers have brought in Teneo – who have advised officials on controversial industrial interventions such as the Lochaber guarantee – to help scrutinise the request and undertake due diligence.
-A government spokesperson said this would “ensure a rigorous approach is taken to scrutinising the request for additional funding”, but did not set out when the final decision would be made.
+Ahead of the budget, due to be set out in less than a fortnight, ministers have brought in Teneo, which have advised officials on controversial industrial interventions such as the Lochaber guarantee, to help scrutinise the request and undertake due diligence.
+A Government spokesperson said this would “ensure a rigorous approach is taken to scrutinising the request for additional funding”, but did not set out when the final decision would be made.

 The political row around the ferries continues apace, with the Scottish Conservatives accusing the First Minister of breaching two sections of the ministerial code around a meeting held with tycoon and former Ferguson’s owner Jim McColl in 2017.

-The meeting, which took place with only a special adviser present, is contentious due to the apparent lack of a formal minute.
+The meeting, which took place with only a special adviser present, is contentious due to the apparent lack of formal minutes.
 Ministers are required under the ministerial code to ensure the “basic facts” of any meeting with an external individual is appropriately recorded.

 In this case, all that appears to have been noted is an email discussing follow-up requests for more information for Ms Sturgeon.
 This, and the lack of a private secretary or senior civil servant, is the basis for the Tory claim the ministerial code has been breached.

-Craig Hoy, the party chairman, has written to the First Minister demanded she refers herself to the independent adviser on the ministerial code for a formal ruling on whether it was breached.
+Craig Hoy, the party chairman, has written to the First Minister demanding she refers herself to the independent adviser on the ministerial code for a formal ruling on whether it was breached.

 He said: “The email evidence which the First Minister presents as the supposed minute of a meeting with Jim McColl is nothing of the sort because it reveals very little about what was actually discussed.
 This is made more worrying by the fact that Mr McColl has given a very different account of the discussion.